Western Albemarle High School: Activities

 Western Albemarle's quizbowl team placed second at the 2014 PACE NSC In 2014 they also won the VHSL Scholastic Bowl 3A title as well as the NAQT Virginia state championship.

 WAHS hosts the Destination ImagiNation tournament for the Jefferson District.

 Bombing plot

 In 2006, a 16-year-old Western Albemarle High School student and a 15-year-old Albemarle High School student were arrested after it was discovered that they were plotting to detonate explosives at their schools.
-The students were both found guilty of conspiracy to commit murder and conspiracy to use explosives to destroy a school house, and have been committed to the juvenile justice system.
+The students were both found guilty of conspiracy to commit murder and conspiracy to use explosives to destroy a school house, and both were committed to the juvenile justice system.